 Rachel Lavine is the Chief Executive Officer, or CEO, of the Group and was appointed to the Board in August 2008 after gaining extensive experience in international real estate development, construction and operation, and in the management of publicly quoted companies.
 Mrs. Lavine is a former president and CEO of Plaza Centres (Europe) BV and a former president and CEO of Elscint Ltd. She has also served as an external director of Dor Chemicals Ltd. and other public companies.
 Mrs. Lavine graduated from Tel Aviv University, College of Management with BA (Bachelor of Business) in accounting, has been a CPA (Certified Public Accountant) since 1995 and completed an Executive MBA at the Kellogg School of Management in 2008.
+Mrs. Lavine will assume the role of Executive Vice Chairman as of 30 November 2014 and remain a member of the Board.

 Joseph Azrack is a non-executive director having been re-appointed to the Board in August 2011 after having served an initial term from 1 August 2008 until 14 October 2008.
-Mr. Azrack is Chairman of Real Estate for Apollo Global Management.
+Mr. Azrack is the principal and founder of Azrack & Company, a boutique real estate advisory firm.
+He is also Senior Advisor to Apollo Global Management.
 Prior to joining Apollo, Mr. Azrack was President and CEO of Citi Property Investors where he chaired the firm's Management Committee and Investment Committee and guided investment policy and strategy.
 Mr. Azrack was also a member of the Citigroup Alternative Investments Management Committee and Investment Committee, and a member of Citi Infrastructure Investment Committee.
 Prior to joining Citi Property Investors, he was Chief Executive and Chairman of AEW Capital Management, L.P., Founder and President of the AEW Partners Funds, a Director of Curzon Global Partners and Founder and Chairman of IXIS AEW Europe.
 Mr. Azrack holds a MBA from Columbia University and a B.S. from Villanova University.
 He is a past adjunct professor at Columbia University's Graduate School of Business where he is a member of and for many years chaired the Real Estate Program Advisory Board.
 Mr. Azrack is a member and past Chairman of the Pension Real Estate Association (PREA).
 He is also a Trustee and Director of the Urban Land Institute.